turingschool/career-development-curriculum/module_four/pd_kickoff.md

 ### Looking Ahead
 Here is the PD layout of week-by-week in Module 4:

-* Week 1: PD Kickoff & Cover Letter Review
+* Week 1: PD Kickoff & Cover Letter Workshop
 * Week 2: Behavioral Interview Prep practice
 * Week 3: External Review: mentors and alumni will meet with PD groups to go through resumes, cover letters, and give feedback on pitches
 * Week 4: Negotiations & Equity discussion